rails/rails/README.md

 # Action Mailbox

 Action Mailbox routes incoming emails to controller-like mailboxes for further and encapsulated processing in Rails.

-It ships with ingress handling for AWS SNS, Mailgun, Madrill, and Sendgrid.
-You can also handle inbound mails directly via the Postfix ingress task/controller combination.
+It ships with ingresses for Amazon SES, Mailgun, Mandrill, and SendGrid.
+You can also handle inbound mails directly via the built-in Postfix ingress.

 The inbound emails are turned into `InboundEmail` records using Active Record and feature lifecycle tracking, storage of the original email on cloud storage via Active Storage, and responsible data handling with on-by-default incineration.